-- Feminist professor at Columbia University
+* Feminist professor at Columbia University

-- Justifies Palestinian suicide bombings
+* Justifies Palestinian suicide bombings

-- Calls 9/11 “a response . . . to the state terrorism practiced outside of its own ambit by the United States”
+* Calls 9/11 “a response . . . to the state terrorism practiced outside of its own ambit by the United States”

-For example, in June 2002, speaking at Leeds University, Spivak said, “Suicide bombing – and the planes of 9/11 were living bombs – is a purposive self-annihilation, a confrontation between oneself and oneself, the extreme end of autoeroticism, killing oneself as other, in the process killing others….
+Spivak is a harsh critic of Israel and its allegedly brutal treatment of the Palestinian people.
+She supports the notion that Islamic suicide bombings and mass murders targeting Israelis and Americans are the justifiable and understandable actions of desperate, demoralized populations – on the premise that Israel and the U.S. practice their own brand of state terrorism against weaker peoples in the Middle East.
+For example, in a speech which she delivered at Leeds University in June 2002, Spivak said: “Suicide bombing – and the planes of 9/11 were living bombs – is a purposive self-annihilation, a confrontation between oneself and oneself, the extreme end of autoeroticism, killing oneself as other, in the process killing others….
 Suicidal resistance is a message inscribed on the body when no other means will get through.
 It is both execution and mourning … you die with me for the same cause, no matter which side you are on.
 Because no matter who you are, there are no designated killees [sic] in suicide bombing….
 It is a response … to the state terrorism practiced outside of its own ambit by the United States, and in the Palestinian case additionally to an absolute failure of [Israeli] hospitality.”